12shussein/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 console.log(f1())
 console.log(y)
 ```
+ 10 - x
+ undefined - y
+x is defined as a global variable and when we consoled (f1()) the output will be 10.
+y is defined inside the function and when we consoled y outside the function we will get an error "y is not defined".
 What will be the output of this code.
 Explain your answer in 50 words or less.

 ## Question 3